Topics in higher ramification theory I: ramification ideals: Computation of ramification ideals

 \pars Finally, we prove a generalization of a fact that has been used in \cite[Section~7.1]{Th2}.
 For information on tame and purely wild extensions, see \cite{Ku39,Ku2}.

-\begin{proposition} Take a henselian field $(K,v)$, a finite purely wild Galois extension $(L|K,v)$ and a tame extension $(K'|K,v)$.
-Then with the unique extension of $v$ to the compositum $L'= L.K'$, also $(L'|K',v)$ is a purely wild Galois extension of degree $[L:K]$, and
+\begin{proposition} Take a henselian field $(K,v)$, a finite purely wild Galois extension $(L|K,v)$ and a tame Galois extension $(K'|K,v)$.
+Then with the unique extension of $v$ to the compositum $L'=L.K'$, also $(L'|K',v)$ is a purely wild Galois extension of degree $[L:K]$, and

-is a bijection between the ramification ideals of $(L|K,v)$ and those of $(L'|K',v)$. \end{proposition} \begin{proof} The extensions $L|K$ and $K'|K$ are linearly disjoint and therefore, $L'|K'$ is a Galois extension with its Galois group $G$ isomorphic to the Galois group of $L|K$ via the restriction of its elements to $L$.
-Every finite subextension $(K'_0|K,v)$ is again tame, and so is $(L'_0|L,v)$ for the field compositum $L'_0=L.K'_0\,$.
-Hence the extension $(L'_0|L,v)$ admits a valuation basis $b_1,\ldots,b_n\,$.
+is a bijection between the ramification ideals of $(L|K,v)$ and those of $(L'|K',v)$.
+Its inverse is the function

+from the ramification ideals of $(L'|K',v)$ and those of $(L|K,v)$. \end{proposition} \begin{proof} The extensions $L|K$ and $K'|K$ are linearly disjoint and therefore, $L'|K'$ is a Galois extension with its Galois group $G$ isomorphic to $\Gal L|K$ via the restriction of its elements to $L$.
+Take a finite Galois subextension $(K'_0|K,v)$ of $(K'|K,v)$.
+It is again tame, and so $(L'_0|L,v)$ is a finite tame Galois extension, where $L'_0$ is the field compositum $L.K'_0\,$.
+In particular, every valuation basis $b_1,\ldots,b_n$ of $(K'_0|K,v)$ is also a valuation basis of $(L'_0|L,v)$.